DngHuy/eval/README.md

 + The *decription* attribute describes the intention of the level2
 + The *level3s* attribute contains a list of influenced level3s (which are defined in a separate properties file).
 + The *weights* attribute sets the strength of the influence.
 Obviously, the lists in 'level3s' and 'weights' have to have the same length!
-+ The *onError* attribute tells qr-eval what to do in case of level2 computation errors (e.g. no metrics influence a level2, which results in a division by zero)
++ The *onError* attribute tells Eval-Service what to do in case of level2 computation errors (e.g. no metrics influence a level2, which results in a division by zero)

 Example level2 definition (codequality):